G0ldenRat10/BrutalHash/README.md

 4. Select the hash algorithm type
 5. View status and start the attack

+### Hash Pattern Test
+1. Paste hash value into input field
+2. Tool runs regex for MD5, SHA1, SHA2, SHA3, BLAKE2, RIPEMD-160, SHAKE128/256, SM3 ...
+3. Writes down the list of the potential algorithms used for that specific hash value.

 ## Supported Hash Algorithms
 - MD5, MD5-SHA1
 - SHA-1